nb43/chrome-extensions-privacy-policy/README.md

-# chrome-extensions-privacy-policy
-chrome-extensions-privacy-policy

-Chrome Extensions Privacy Policy
+# Chrome Extensions Privacy Policy
-Effective Date: April 05, 2026
+_Effective Date: April 05, 2026_

 I respect and value your privacy.
 This Privacy Policy describes how I handle and protect your personal information in relation to your use of my Google Chrome extension(s).